Geordan Murphy’s nerves not calmed by title haul

 Not so positive, however, is Murphy’s outlook for English clubs in Europe, where he concedes Premiership clubs are disadvantaged.

-“You’re in an uphill battle against French sides with £20m-plus budgets and Irish sides who have no salary cap and huge spending power.
+“You’re in an uphill battle against French sides with £20m-plus budgets and Irish sides who have no and huge spending power.
 It’s difficult to compete with the blank cheque books but it’s something we try and always do.

 “This season Leicester were unlucky.
 We had a very difficult group with two top runners in and , but we got through that and then pushed very close.